SolarLightTF2/solarlighthud-redux/README.md

 * Minmode is now an "ultra-minmode".
 See the minmode section for details.

+* Fixed major Linux bugs

 # MAIN MENU:

-* (In progress) Revamped the main menu entirely.
+* The Main Menu, among other screens, have been completely overhauled.

+* Play button is now at the center-left of the screen next to "items", "friends", "quit".

+	* Unfortunately, the above change required sacrificing the ability to change queuing options / open party chat while navigating the backpack.

+* Friends list is now opened with a button.

 * Menu now features custom SFM character images.

-* Friends list is now opened with a button.
-It overlaps the medal/rank panel when opened.
-Everything just mentioned here has been moved as well.

 * Implemented a Dimmer Fix (prevents the darkening effect from cutting off near the bottom of the screen when choosing a matchmaking mode/map)